 The well-known Four Color Theorem states that all planar graphs can be colored with four colors such that no adjacent vertices share a common color.
 There was much effort to find sufficient conditions for a graph to be 3-colorable.
 The classic theorem by Gr\"{o}tzch(\cite{G59}, 1959) shows that planar graphs without 3-cycles are 3-colorable.

 In 1969, Havel (\cite{H69}) posed a problem: Does there exists a constant $C$ such that every planar graph with the minimum distance between triangles at least $C$ is 3-colorable?
-Recently, Dvo\v{r}\'{a}k, Kr\'{a}l' and Thomas~\cite{DKT16} says that the distance is at least $10^{100}$.
+Recently, Dvo\v{r}\'{a}k, Kr\'{a}l' and Thomas~\cite{DKT16} proved that the distance is at least $10^{100}$.
 In 1976, Steinberg (\cite{S76}) conjectured that every planar graph without 4-cycles and 5-cycles is 3-colorable.
-Erd\H{o}s relaxed Steinberg's conjecture and suggested to determine the smallest integer $k$, if it exists, such that every planar graphs without cycles of length from $4$ to $k$ is 3-colorable.
+Erd\H{o}s relaxed Steinberg's conjecture and suggested to determine the smallest integer $k$, if it exists, such that every planar graph without cycles of length from $4$ to $k$ is 3-colorable.
 The best bound for such $k$ is 7, and it is proved by Borodin, Glebov, Raspaud, and Salavatipour~\cite{BGRS05}.
-In 2003, Strong Bordeaux Conjecture (\cite{BR03}) by Borodin and Raspaud was posed as follows: Every planar graphs without 5-cycle and $K_4^-$ is 3-colorable.
+In 2003, Strong Bordeaux Conjecture (\cite{BR03}) by Borodin and Raspaud was posed as follows: Every planar graph without 5-cycle and adjacent triangles is 3-colorable.

 Recently, Cohen-Addad, Hebdige, Kral, Li and Salgado~\cite{CHKLS17} presented a counterexample to the Steinberg's Conjecture, as well as to the Strong Bordeaux Conjecture.
-Borodin, Montassier and Raspaud \cite{BMR10} asked to determine the smallest integer $k$ such that every planar graphs without adjacent cycles of length at most $k$ is 3-colorable and proved the following result.
+Borodin, Montassier and Raspaud \cite{BMR10} asked to determine the smallest integer $k$ such that every planar graph without adjacent cycles of length at most $k$ is 3-colorable and proved the following result.

 \begin{thm} Every planar graph without adjacent cycles of length at most 7 is 3-colorable. \end{thm}

 Motivated by Theorems~\ref{main0} and \ref{main00}, we present the following result in this paper.